CorgiDev/ADO-Powershell-Scripts/README.md

 After running the command, you can confirm the changes by running `Get-ExecutionPolicy -List` again.
 You should see the `CurrentUser` value update to `Unrestricted`.

+It is recommended that you set it back to `Undefined` when you are done running scripts.
+This helps make it more difficult for malicious scripts to run without your knowledge.

 ## Additional Resources

 - [Azure DevOps Fields](https://learn.microsoft.com/en-us/rest/api/azure/devops/wit/fields/list?view=azure-devops-rest-6.0&tabs=HTTP&viewFallbackFrom=azure-devops-rest-7.0)